+- 4.1 The School will encourage all students to behave in a manner that is conducive to the School's common good. - 4.2 Hms will have access to data summarising the sanctions received by students in their houses.

+4.3 Types of sanctions:

+4.3.1 Minor:

-- 4.1 The School will encourage all students to behave in a manner that is conducive to the School's common good. - 4.2 Hms will have access to data summarising the sanctions received by students in their houses. - 4.3 Types of sanctions: - 4.3.1 Minor: A minor will be given for: - inappropriate appearance (i.e. not adhering to the School's dress regulations in the Calendar and Student Manual); - inappropriate behaviour outside of the classroom; - arriving to a lesson without the correct equipment to take full part; - significant lateness to a lesson (particularly after break or lunch); - dangerous road crossing; - poor behaviour during a co-curricular activity; or
+A minor will be given by any member of staff for:

+- inappropriate appearance (i.e. not adhering to the School's dress regulations in the Blue Book & Calendar and The Guidelines for Life at Rugby School); - low-level poor behaviour; - arriving to a lesson without the correct equipment to take full part; - significant lateness to a lesson (particularly after break or lunch); - · dangerous road crossing; or